kacpertopol/cam_board/README.md

 - laptop stands that allow tilting might help position the camera more perpendicular to the printout with markers resulting in better resolution at the bottom of the printable area
+- manipulating the position of the laptop might damage it, be careful :-)

 # MISCELLANEOUS